 It’s not uncommon for audiologists and ear, nose and throat (ENT) specialists to work in tandem to address hearing loss and balance disorders.
 That’s why the team at ZN Audiology is proud to help coordinate your hearing healthcare with an ENT when necessary.
-We offer on-site ENT doctors as well as off-site referrals to ensure that you are getting the best care possible.

 When dealing with any issue, sometimes a little extra help is needed.
 Ear care is no different, as hearing is a complex sense.
 Because of this, when addressing their hearing issues, many patients may find themselves asking: “audiologist vs ENT - who do I see?”

 At ZN Audiology, we don’t want you stressing over whether or not you’re going to the right place to receive care.
 That’s why we offer on-site ENT doctor or referrals off-site, should either of these services be needed.
 In both situations, our partnerships with ENT doctors and medical practitioners will guarantee you additional help for certain medical concerns.

 Dealing with hearing issues can be difficult.
 We’re here to make it easier.
 Please contact ZN Audiology today to schedule an appointment at one of our NY audiology practices.

 An Ear, Nose and Throat doctor, or ENT, is a specialist physician who diagnoses and treats diseases of the ear, nose, mouth, and throat.
 ENT doctors can be very highly educated, many holding Ph.D degrees, as they are licensed surgeons.

 An audiologist - like Dr. Zarina Naizam of ZN Audiology - is a hearing healthcare professional who specializes in the diagnosis and treatment of hearing loss.
 Audiologists often complete a doctorate degree (which is considered equal to a standard Ph.D), which is called a Doctor of Audiology.